PrsPrsBK/tern-def-webextensions/README.md

 If you don't need to switch, there is no need for this option.

-# license
+# License
-mpl-2.0.
+MPL-2.0.

-npm package includes json files. these contains contents which come from json schema files of mozilla-beta repository. some ones are under 3-clause bsd license, others are under mpl-2.0 license. both are in `license` directory.
+npm package includes json files.
+These contains contents which come from json schema files of mozilla-beta repository.
+Some ones are under 3-Clause BSD License, others are under MPL-2.0 License.
+Both are in `License` directory.

 [//]: # (vim:expandtab ff=unix fenc=utf-8 sw=2)